danielbaek2/Platy-Possibilities/docs/DesignDoc.md

 > _**[Sprint 2, 3 & 4]** Will eventually address upto **4 key OO Principles** in your final design.
 Follow guidance in augmenting those completed in previous Sprints as indicated to you by instructor.
 Be sure to include any diagrams (or clearly refer to ones elsewhere in your Tier sections above) to support your claims._

 Encapsulation, Inheritance, Abstraction, Polymorphism

+Encapsulation: The MessageBoard class encapsulates the overall board and exposes the methods so that the Helper and Admin classes can use its methods.

+Inheritance: The two different users, the helpers and admin, inherit from a more generalized user class.

+Abstraction: The overall User class is abstract, as it serves as a base class for the Helper and Admin classes.

+Polymorphism: The MessageBoard class, in a sense, showcases polymorphism, as it treats the Helper and Admin classes as User objects.

 > _**[Sprint 3 & 4]** OO Design Principles should span across **all tiers.**_